 MetaXL keeps pushing the envelope of innovation in meta-analysis.
 Version 1 introduced the quality effects (QE) model,

 Meta-analysis is a statistical method to combine the results of epidemiological studies in order to increase power.
 Basically, it produces a weighted average of the included studies

 There are two main issues with meta-analysis: heterogeneity between studies, and publication bias.
 Heterogeneity is usually dealt with by employing the random effects (RE) model.
 However the

 statistical error and has a larger mean squared error (MSE) than even the fixed effects estimator and for these reasons is seriously flawed and should be abandoned.
 MetaXL offers two alternatives to the

 1) The IVhet model provides a quasi-likelihood based expansion of the confidence interval around the inverse variance weighted pooled estimate when studies exhibit heterogeneity (without

 inappropriate changes to individual study weights, as the random effects model does), thus keeping the MSE lower than with the random effects estimator.

 information on study quality into the analysis, thereby affording the opportunity for further reduction in estimator MSE beyond that of the IVhet model.
 Much of the heterogeneity between study results is

 explained by differences in study quality, and it is preferable to make use of this information explicitly.

-background on these alternatives is in our publications.
+More background on these alternatives is in our publications.

-occur, among other reasons, because studies with ‘positive’ results are more likely to get
+Publication bias can occur, among other reasons, because studies with ‘positive’ results are more likely to get

 published than ones with ‘negative’ results.
 Traditionally, the funnel plot is used to detect possible publication bias, but this plot is often hard to interpret.
 MetaXL now offers an

-Using Excel as a platform makes
+Using Excel as a platform makes MetaXL-based

 meta-analysis highly accessible.
 And you still can’t beat the price!